Exact Deconvolution for Schwartz Kernels: From Polynomial Automorphisms to Recursive Inversion in Tempered Distributions: Convolution and deconvolution of polynomials and arbitrary functions with Schwartz convolution kernels

 That is, given $\eta > 0$ we can choose $R = R(\eta) > 0$, $\delta > 0$ and $N = N(\eta,\alpha,\beta,m) \in \N$ such that for all $n \geq N$,

 This finishes the proof of the Theorem. \end{enumerate} \end{proof}

 We want to remark that the last statement of Theorem \ref{thm:GeneralizationToSchwartzFunctionsAndDistributions} is a new formula for the inverse of the Weierstrass Transform, i.e., the operator $\lim_{n\to\infty}T_{\ep,n}^{-1}$ is the inverse for the Weierstrass Transform with parameter $\ep > 0$ for any $f \in \Sw(\R)$ or $f \in \Sw'(\R)$.
-Note that $L^p(\R)$ is injected in $\Sw'(\R)$ for any $p \in [1,\infty]$, as well as any $v \in L^1_{loc}(\R)$ with $|v(x)| \leq C(1+|x|^2)^{N/2}$ for some $N \in \N$ and $C > 0$.
+Note that $L^p(\R)$ is injected in $\Sw'(\R)$ for any $p \in [1,\infty]$, as well the set $\{v \in L^1_{loc}(\R) \mid |v(x)| \leq C(1+|x|^2)^{N/2} \text{ for some $N \in \N$ and $C > 0$}\}$.
 Also note that the Delta, Heaviside and Principal Value distributions are in $\Sw'(\R)$ and so any distribution with compact support.
 Therefore, Theorem \ref{thm:GeneralizationToSchwartzFunctionsAndDistributions} presents a result that can be used in several situations which is numerically simple to compute.
 To end this section, note that if $f \in \Sw(\R)$ of $f \in \Sw'(\R)$ and $\varphi$ is the Gaussian Kernel, then, in their respective topologies

 and so $\lim_{n\to\infty}\sum_{k=0}^{n+1}(-1)^{k+1}\binom{n+1}{k}T_{\ep}^{k}(f) = \lim_{n\to\infty}-(\id - T_{\ep})^{n+1}(f) = 0$ in their respective topologies for any $f \in \Sw(\R)$ or $f \in \Sw'(\R)$, and so $\lim_{n\to\infty}(\id - T_{\ep})^{n} \equiv 0$, i.e., the zero operator on $\Sw(\R)$ or $\Sw'(\R)$.
 Note the notation $(\id-T_{\ep})^{n}$ is the $n$-th folding composition of $\id - T_{\ep}$.